seeruk/valley/README.md

 ## TODO

+* Allow use of a specific struct tag to override field names in output, e.g. re-using the `json` struct tag, instead of the current `valley` struct tag.
 * Proper import resolution, using `go list`?
 We can get the package name to guarantee we import something with the correct package name.
 * Add some unit tests...